crendo11/truss-frame-FEM-solver/README.md

-# Finite Element Solver for Truss and Porticos
+# Finite Element Solver for Truss and Fames

 ## Instructions: